10 Most Dangerous States in The US (2023 Update)

 |Violent crime rate annual change:||+25.7%|

-The most common violent crime committed in South Dakota was that of aggravated assault, accounting for 80% of the total.
+The most common violent crime committed in South Dakota was aggravated assault, accounting for 80% of the total.

-Sioux Falls is the largest city in South Dakota, by population, and has one of the worst crime rates.
-The city saw 555 aggravated assaults, 5 murders, and 121 rapes.
+Sioux Falls is the largest city in South Dakota by population and has one of the worst crime rates.
+The city saw 555 aggravated assaults, five murders, and 121 rapes.
 It also experienced 5,288 property crimes during the year.
 However, it is Mitchell, a city with just over 15,000 residents, that has the worst rates in the state.
 81 violent crimes and 573 property crimes were reported in 2018, according to FBI statistics.

 7. South Carolina